-Wadawurrung People knew their country well, so they knew where certain foods/medicines would thrive and could be easily accessed.
-By understanding when plants created fruit or grew big yummy tubers (like the sweet, coconutty roots of the murnong daisy which was an important Wadawurrung food) and what soil/rain conditions plants liked, the Wadawurrung People were able to produce a wide variety of foods that were reliable and plentiful.
-During those early years of colonisation, many Europeans in Australia wrote in their diaries etc. that Aboriginal People appeared very healthy, and most lived long lives.
+Wadawurrung people knew their country well, so they knew where certain foods/medicines would thrive and could be easily accessed.
+By understanding when plants created fruit or grew big yummy tubers (like the sweet, coconutty roots of the murnong daisy which was an important Wadawurrung food) and what soil/rain conditions plants liked, the Wadawurrung people were able to produce a wide variety of foods that were reliable and plentiful.
+During the early years of European colonisation, many Europeans in Australia wrote in their diaries etc. that Aboriginal people appeared very healthy, and most lived long lives.

-When the squatters (sheep farmers) arrived after Batman’s “treaty” in 1835, the lives of the Wadawurrung People started to change.
-Within just a few years the introduced sheep had eaten almost all of the murnong daisies, and the farmers started to push the Victorian Aboriginal People (Koorie People) off their traditional land which resulted in violent conflicts around Victoria, much of which wasn’t recorded in the history books.
+When the squatters (sheep farmers) arrived after Batman’s “treaty” in 1835, the lives of the Wadawurrung people started to change.
+Within just a few years the introduced sheep had eaten almost all of the murnong daisies, and the farmers started to push the Victorian Aboriginal peoples off their traditional lands which resulted in violent conflicts around Victoria, much of which wasn’t recorded in the history books.

-By the time the gold rush began in 1851, introduced diseases, despair and violent conflict had caused the deaths of many Koorie People.
+By the time the gold rush began in 1851, introduced diseases, despair and violent conflict had caused the deaths of many Victorian Aboriginal peoples.
 Those who survived the squatter period had been compelled to learn English and seek work on farms, and could now use these skills to work with the gold miners.
 Traditional skills like hunting, tracking lost people and making warm possum-skin cloaks were all shared with the Europeans, usually for a price.
-However, as a result of this destruction of the traditional lifestyles of Koorie People, like others the Wadawurrung People have lost many aspects of their cultural, economic and language knowledge.
+However, as a result of this destruction of the traditional lifestyles of Victorian Aboriginal peoples, like others the Wadawurrung people have lost many aspects of their cultural, economic and language knowledge.

 If you are a teacher and want some support in teaching your students about Aboriginal history and culture, we have produced a Teaching Kit to complement our Hidden Histories: The Wadawurrung People digi-tour which you can access for free here: for primary schools, for secondary schools.

-During Reconciliation Week 2016, Sovereign Hill launched its first Aboriginal history festival called ‘Gnarrwirring Ngitj’ (meaning ‘learning together’ in Wadawurrung language and pronounced ‘naworring nitch’).
+During Reconciliation Week 2016, Sovereign Hill launched its first Aboriginal history festival called ‘Gnarrwirring Ngitj’ (meaning ‘learning together’ in Wadawurrung language and pronounced ‘noworring nict’).
 Check out the program of events here.